Salvaged Vehicles in Massachusetts

 Boston, MA 02205

 The application fee is $50, which must be paid by check or money order.
-Allow 7 to 10 days for processing and delivery.
+Allow 10 days for processing and delivery.

 Massachusetts offers the following salvage titles and brands:

 - Salvage: This is the standard salvage title issued for a vehicle declared a total loss and sold for salvage.
 This vehicle cannot be repaired and will be sold for parts or scrap.

 - Repairable: This is the title issued to salvage vehicles that are to be repaired for further use.
 When it is issued, your vehicle is no longer legally driven and cannot be registered.
 Once repaired, the vehicle needs to undergo a salvage inspection and upon passing, can be designated as reconstructed or recovered theft.

 - Owner Retained: This is a type of salvage title issued when the vehicle owner keeps the vehicle after it was designated a total loss by the insurance company.
 It must be safe enough to operate on public ways and the owner must keep it actively registered.
 However, an insurance company may not want to cover it for collision and comprehensive.